 As a beginner you will have lots of questions about scuba diving equipment.
 Do I need all the dive kit from the very start?
 How expensive is it to get all the kit I need?
 Should I buy second hand gear?

-Most BSAC clubs offer ‘try dives’ in a pool or sheltered water and will provide all the equipment.
+Most BSAC clubs offer ‘Try Dives’ in a pool or sheltered water and will provide all the equipment.
 All you need to bring is your bathing suit and perhaps a t-shirt to wear over it.
-Once you start your training, it’s a good idea to purchase your own basic gear – a mask, fins and snorkel.
+Once you start your Ocean Diver training, it’s a good idea to purchase your own basic gear – a mask, fins and snorkel.
+Remember to check out all your BSAC Member Benefits to save money on dive gear.

 Gear for diving in the UK